Federal impeachment trial in the United States: Argument stage

-The formal trial beings with an argument stage.
+The formal trial begins with an argument stage.
 Senators are prohibited from speaking during the argument stage.
 To start the argument stage, opening statements are presented by both the prosecution and the defense, with the prosecution (represented by the House managers) delivering their opening argument first.
 After opening statements, each side presents their full case.
 There are not specified rules as to which side is supposed to present their full case first.
 Evidence may be presented and witnesses might be examined and cross-examined, with the Senate deciding on whether to allow this.

 After arguments are first presented, senators have an opportunity to present written questions to the representation of the two parties to the trial (the prosecution and the defense).
-Senators are prohibited from speaking during the questioning stage, so their questions are given to the presiding officer who asks the question to the parties on the senators' behalf.
+Senators are prohibited from speaking during the questioning stage, so their questions are given to the presiding officer who reads aloud the question to the parties on the senators' behalf.

 After the questioning stage, further evidence might be brought in and witnesses might be brought in to provide testimony.
 The Senate may, alternatively, vote to end this part of the trial without allowing for this.

 Closing arguments

 Closing arguments are presented by both the prosecution and the defense.
 The House managers, representing the prosecution, will both open and close the final argument stage.

-After the closing arguments, the Senate might opt to vote for senators to hold closed-door deliberations to debate among themselves.
+After the closing arguments, the Senate might opt to vote for senators to hold closed-door deliberations in which they will debate among themselves.

 Verdict

 The verdict ("judgment of the Senate") is delivered in open session.
 It is possible that, before the Senate would proceed to vote on whether to convict, a senator might motion to introduce a resolution to censure the official.
-The reason for presenting such a resolution would be to provide an alternate means for the Senate to express dismay about wrongdoings without convicting and removing an official from office.
+The reason for presenting such a resolution would be to provide an alternative means for the Senate to express dismay about wrongdoings without convicting and removing an official from office.

 When the Senate then votes on the verdict, they first vote on whether to convict.
 Conviction requires a two-thirds majority.
 Regardless of the number of articles of impeachment that are being tried, conviction on a single article triggers a removal from office for an incumbent officeholder.
-If a conviction occurs, the Senate then as the option of voting.
-If the senate votes to convict, they are permitted to hold a second vote as to whether to ban the official from holding federal office again.
-This second vote only requires a simple majority.
+If a conviction occurs, the Senate then has the option of holding an additional vote as to whether to ban the official from holding federal office again, which only requires a simple majority.
+A vote to ban, however, cannot be held unless a conviction has first passed the two-thirds majority threshold.

 The Senate does not always vote on each article of impeachment.
 For example: in the 1868 impeachment trial of Andrew Johnson, the Senate voted on only three of the eleven articles of impeachment before adjourning sine die.